xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 The machine learning content moderation system will significantly benefit The Social Club L.L.C. by:

-- Efficiency: Automating the moderation process reduces the workload on moderation team, allowing them to focus on reviewing appeals.
+- Efficiency: Automating the moderation process reduces the workload on the moderation team, allowing them to focus on reviewing appeals.
-- User Experience: Ensuring consistent, fast, and accurate moderation decisions improves the overall quality of content on the platform by hiding content as its uploaded quickly filtering out inappropriate content and providing users with pre-posting feedback on potential content issues.
+- User Experience: Ensuring consistent, fast, and accurate moderation decisions improves the overall quality of content on the platform by hiding content as it's uploaded quickly filtering out inappropriate content, and providing users with pre-posting feedback on potential content issues.
-- Scalability: Offering a scalable solution that can handle the growing amount of content without proportional increases in moderation costs or need to mass hire new team members.
+- Scalability: Offering a scalable solution that can handle the growing amount of content without proportional increases in moderation costs or the need to mass hire new team members.
 - Cost-Effectiveness: By reducing the need for extensive human moderation, the company will be saving on operational costs.
   By implementing this solution, The Social Club L.L.C. can address its content moderation challenges effectively, improving both platform integrity and user satisfaction.